toralf/fuzz-utils/README.md

 fuzz testing of Tor and OpenSSL using [AFL++](https://github.com/AFLplusplus/AFLplusplus/)

-`fuzz.sh` is the entry point, `fuzz-lib-openssl.sh` and `fuzz-lib-tor.sh` do provide target specific helper libs.
+`fuzz.sh` is the entry point.
+`fuzz-*.sh` do provide target specific functionality and cgroup handling.

-`/tmp/torproject/fuzzing` should be a _tmpfs_ to avoid heavy I/O stress to the disk.
+The directory `/tmp/torproject/fuzzing` is used as output.
 Findings will be synced from there to `$HOME/findings`.
+It should be a _tmpfs_ to avoid heavy I/O stress to the disk.

-The `fuzz-cgroup.sh` has to be run as root.
+The `fuzz-cgroup.sh` needs root permissions.
+Therefore tweak your local sudoers.d file.

 Example: